 With LED fixtures the heat is emitted from the back of the fixture and not the front (as with HID fixtures).
 As a result, the plants do not transpire as much to keep themselves cool, and don't take up as much water.
 It is recommended to run a higher strength nutrient solution.
 A 10% stronger nutrient mix than your previous HID room is a good place to start.
 Up to 20% stronger in a high intensity, high wattage LED room is acceptable.
+Up to 30% stronger with CO2 is achievable.
 Infrared light is greatly responsible for high leaf surface temperatures and high transpiration rates associated with HID lighting.
 LED's do not produce any infrared waves and therefore leaf surface temperature and transpiration is reduced.